Income Now Vs. Income Later: Dividend Investing

 Part of any sound investment strategy is investing for income.
 Income now for those who are retired and income later for those who are in the accumulation stage of life.
-There are various ways to address this, including real estate, annuities, and bonds among them.
+There are various ways to address this, including real estate, annuities, and bonds.
 There is another form of income investing that you might not have considered; dividends.

 What Are Dividends?